ScPo-CompEcon/CourseMatch-archive.jl/README.md

 So:

-1. step one should be for everyone to **clone** this repo to your github account.
+1. step one should be for everyone to **fork** this repo to your github account.
 2. step two should be for everyone to `Pkg.clone` this repo into your julia package directory:
 	```julia
 	Pkg.clone("https://github.com/ScPo-CompEcon/CourseMatch.jl")